Wonwhoo-Andrew-Nah/CSS-545/pawframe/README.md

 - Local storage: basic user preferences
 - Cloud Storage: saving animal data whether it is adopted (selected by any users) or not.

+## State management

+### Persisting UI State

+`PawFrame` uses SharedPreferences to save data, such as the selected animal type, age, and ZIP code.
+This data will be restored when the app resumes or is relaunched, mimicking tombstoning.

+### State Management with WidgetsBindingObserver

+By implementing `WidgetsBindingObserver`, `PawFrame` can listen for changes to the app's lifecycle and handle suspend/resume actions.

+### Restoring Page State on Resume

+When the user comes back to the AnimalListScreen, we can ensure the "Adopted" message persists for adopted animals.

+### Lifecycle Handling

+preferences are saved when the app is paused and reloads preferences when resumed.

+### Adoption State

+Animal adoption status persists with SharedPreferences for quick restoration.